10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 Your story probably goes like this.

-You think this is not a problem, no one knows my website exists (you even link your website somewhere in your social profiles, and think – “who on earth will click my link anyway?”)
+Got your domain name and hosting?
+You are excited about your new website and eager to share it with everyone.
+You jump to your server, install WordPress, and select a theme.
+At this moment, you realize you don’t have the content, and you’d like to polish everything up before launching your website.
+So, you leave your website like that.
+You think this is not a problem, no one knows my website exists (you even link your website somewhere in your social profiles, and think – “who on earth will click on my link anyway?”)

 Wrong!

-Reality – most people will click just out of curiosity, and while you think your website is invisible to search engines you are wrong here, too!
+Reality – most people will click just out of curiosity, and while you think your website is invisible to search engines, you are wrong here, too!

-There are some real potential threats, too!
+There are also some real potential threats.

 Table of Contents